 - If you are working, you can also contribute part or all your income to your ABLE account.
 Currently, this amount is \$13,590 in Indiana.
 Added to the \$19,000 annual contribution, that means eligible working individuals can save \$32,590 every year in their ABLE account.
-You are not, however, eligible to make this additional contribution if your employer contributes to a workplace retirement plan on your behalf. - As an ABLE account beneficiary, you can qualify for the Saver's Credit, based on contributions you make to your ABLE account.
-Up to \$2,000 of these contributions may qualify for this special tax break designed to help low- and moderate-income workers who are saving for retirement. - You may now roll over some funds into an ABLE account from your own 529 educational savings plan or from the 529 plan of certain family members.
+You are not, however, eligible to make this additional contribution if your employer contributes to a workplace retirement plan on your behalf. - Beginning the taxable year of 2024, State Tax Credit: 20% of total contributions, worth up to \$500.

+As an ABLE account beneficiary, you can qualify for the Saver's Credit, based on contributions you make to your ABLE account.
+Up to \$2,000 of these contributions may qualify for this special tax break designed to help low- and moderate-income workers who are saving for retirement.